CaptainHillman/Liopleurodon/README.md

 Liopleurodon
 ===

-This repository contains a series of miscellaneous projects, modules, sub-routines and R&D codes in various languages.
-Once the projects within this repository become stable & feature-full enough for release they'll be moved to their own repositories.
+This repository contains a series of miscellaneous projects, modules, and R&D codes in various languages, to assist in the creation of database driven website (for educational purposes).

 See http://www.thisishillman.co.uk for more information.

 > "Liopleurodon (_Lie-oh-ploor-oh-don_, meaning 'smooth-sided teeth') is a genus of large, carnivorous
 > marine reptile belonging to the Pliosauroidea, a clade of short-necked plesiosaurs.
 The two species of